Adding and Updating Records Including Tables in Bulk

 - When overwriting the table data:

-Click on the upper right side of the screen, and then click Import from File.
+Click the option icon on the upper right of the screen, and then click Import from File.

 Click "Browse", and select a file to import.